jamen/dist-css/readme.md

 This will

-- Manage a sourcemap file that comes beside an input file
+- Run `postcss` with `autoprefixer`.
-- Run `postcss` with `autoprefixer` on the input
+- Run `clean-css`.
-- Run `clean-css` on the results
+- Use sourcemaps when given input and output paths.

 Also see [`dist-js`](https://github.com/jamen/dist-js) for your JS files.